cetic/fadi/INSTALL.md

 ## 6. Additional configuration

-See the [user management documentation](doc/USERMANAGEMENT.md) for additional information on how to configure FADI user identification and authorization (LDAP, RBAC, ...).
+See the [user management documentation](doc/USERMANAGEMENT.md) for information on how to configure user identification and authorization (LDAP, RBAC, ...).

+See the [logs management documentation](doc/LOGGING.md) for information on how to configure logging